 - Business leaders and managers

 Our approach to education emphasizes realistic simulations and applied learning delivered by instructors who are experienced practitioners.

-A JIBC education prepares professionals with the knowledge, skills, and abilities to excel at every stage of their chosen career contributing to safer communities and a more just society.
+Our education prepares professionals with the knowledge, skills, and abilities to excel at every stage of their chosen careers contributing to safer communities and a more just society.